=Revamped: November 7, 2015= My new notes are in bold

 More silent, curious, and frightful stares.

-"Oh, it is going great!"
-Simon said.
-He had not noticed the ominous air about them because he had been intently observing Drizzt the whole time.
-"I especially love the blueberry ice-cream, and the pancakes, and-" Now it seemed that he just noticed the staring crowd.
+"Oh, it's going great!"
+Simon said, not realizing that Ahnnie wasn't asking him.
+He also did not notice the ominous air about them because he had been intently observing Drizzt the whole time.
+"I especially loved the blueberry ice-cream, and the pancakes, and-" Now it seemed that he was just noticing the staring crowd.
 "Oh...hello!"

 "Drow!"
 A halfling from somewhere cried, pointing his little chubby finger accusingly at Drizzt.
 "It's a drow!"